 Mentors

 Mentors in FIRST volunteer their time and expertise to support teams.
 They dedicate countless hours to the team whether it's helping with robot design, programming, or offering guidance during competitions.
-Mentors in FIRST often help work on the robot during weekends, after their job and in the off season to improve the robot. heir commitment goes beyond just the technical aspects; mentors also foster team culture, ensuring that students learn the importance of communication, collaboration, and problem-solving.
-By volunteering their time mentors help make this program avalible to teams.
+Mentors in FIRST often help work on the robot during weekends, after their job and in the off season to improve the robot.
+Their commitment goes beyond just the technical aspects; mentors also foster team culture, ensuring that students learn the importance of communication, collaboration, and problem-solving.
+By volunteering their time mentors help make this program available to teams.
 But they also leave lasting impacts on the students they work with, helping them grow into skilled individuals ready to take on the future.

 Hyperdroids has 3 dedicated mentors that they are very thankful for.
 Some information about them is: